Want to make a real impact in raptor conservation?

 Volunteering at IRFC is not simply “helping out” - it is an opportunity to gain access to knowledge, training and mentorship that cannot be found in any formal degree program.

-Falconry, raptor handling, and professional raptor education are fields learned through direct mentorship and experience, not classrooms.
-At IRFC, you will be working alongside a Master Falconer and PhD scientist with over 20 years of experience, gaining insight into raptor behavior, care, training and conservation at a level far beyond typical volunteer roles.
+Falconry, raptor handling and professional raptor education are fields learned through direct mentorship and experience, not classrooms.
+At IRFC, you will be working alongside a Master Falconer, PhD scientist and Educator with over 20 years of experience, gaining insight into raptor behavior, care, training and conservation at a level far beyond typical volunteer roles.

 This is a mutual exchange: your time, effort and reliability in return for exposure to a highly specialized field, real-world experience and the opportunity to develop skills that can lead to future roles in conservation, falconry and wildlife education.